 (C) Count the soiled and defaced ballots;

 (D) Insert the totals of divisions (A), (B), and (C) of this section on the report forms provided therefor in the poll books;

 (E) Count the voted ballots.
-If the number of voted ballots exceeds the number of voters whose names appear upon the poll books, the presiding judge shall enter on the poll books an explanation of that discrepancy, and that explanation, if agreed to, shall be subscribed to by all of the judges.
-Any judge having a different explanation shall enter it in the poll books and subscribe to it.
+If the number of voted ballots exceeds the number of voters whose names appear upon the poll books, the voting location manager shall enter on the poll books an explanation of that discrepancy, and that explanation, if agreed to, shall be subscribed to by all of the precinct election officials.
+Any precinct official having a different explanation shall enter it in the poll books and subscribe to it.